 The Company of installers were aware of these rules and 1 & 2 were applied.

-After looking at a number of companies one of which was EDF Energy we finally settled on a Company not far along the South Coast, this was because they were on the list of the 'Low Carbon Buildings Organisation's' certified installers, and as a result we would be able to apply for the grant which is available towards the cost of the installation.
+After looking at a number of companies one of which was EDF Energy we finally settled on a company based in the south west of the UK. a company not far along the South Coast, Bournemouth to be precise, this was because they were on the list of the 'Low Carbon Buildings Organisation's' certified installers, and as a result we would be able to apply for the grant which was at that time available from the Energy Saving Trust towards the cost of the installation.

-However this is only possible providing they as certified/listed installers and fit equipment certified/approved by that organisation, in our case 'Kyocera'( KC130GHT-2 ) Photovoltaic, so it is important to check this out before signing any documentation/contract.
+In our case 'Kyocera'( KC130GHT-2 ) Photovoltaic panels were fitted, so it is important to check this out before signing any documentation or contract.

-26/3/10 Look for details relating to Microgeneration Certificate Scheme approved you will be assured that you newly installed system then meets the requirements and you will be able to register for the FITS (feed in tariffs)scheme on completion.
+A MCS registered member will only install certified panels so you will be assured that you newly installed system meets the new requirements and you will be able to register for the FITS Feed In Tariffs) with OFGEM.

 Our property was inspected/surveyed and found to be suitable although it was made clear that we would want a new 'consumer unit' to meet the latest standards our existing unit was 25 years old and although very serviceable was not deemed suitable when forming part of the new Photovoltaic system as it was not fitted with RCD breakers.

-(Modern installations incorporate a Residual Current Device (RCD) before the consumer unit which trips the whole system off if a fault is detected, In fact it is so sensitive that it trips out even when a bulb blows, which is wholly inconvenient.
+(Modern installations incorporate a Residual Current Device (RCD) before the consumer unit which trips the whole system off if a fault is detected, In fact it is so sensitive that it trips out even when a bulb blows, which is wholly inconvenient but at least it provided maximum protection against electrical shocks which of course can KILL.

 The installers would provide and fit the new unit as part of the overall installation, albeit did add to the total cost of our system.